galaxysd/GalaxyCodeBases/perl/bsvf/Readme.md

 Run `src/install.sh`.

 In case EMBOSS failed to install, you'll need to download the binary from above sites.
 And put `water` of EMBOSS in to `./bin`.
+Or, just link `water` to `./bin`.

 Your `bsIntegration/bin/` should be like this:
 ````bash